rafting the rogue

 Rafting Itinerary in detail

-This will cover approximately 11 miles day if lodging and 13 miles day if camping.
+This will cover approximately 11 miles if we are lodging and 13 miles if we are camping.

 DAY 1